Twilight Zone (pinball): Connections to the TV series

 Two of the most prominent features of the game, the Gumball Machine and "The Power", do not appear in the TV series at all.

 Reception

-An article in The Flipside found it to satisfy the most demanding of pinball players with its depth of gameplay, although could be confusing for beginners.
+An article in The Flipside found it to satisfy the most demanding of pinball players with its depth of gameplay, although it could be confusing for beginners.

 Digital versions

 After a successful kickstarter to raise funding for the third party license Twilight Zone released for The Pinball Arcade for several platforms on February 5, 2013.
 Roger Sharpe who negotiated the license for the physical table also assisted with this.
 The table was delisted with the loss of the Williams license on June 30, 2018.

 The table was released in Pinball FX on April 13, 2023, and includes optional additional animations.